-- 2.1 The following definitions apply in this Land Code: - "Act" means the First Nations Land Management Act, S.C.
-1999, c.24; - "Band Land" means any First Nation Land that is not subject to a Certificate of Possession or Permanent Interest created under this Land Code; - "Common-law Marriage" means a man and woman not married to each other, who have lived together as husband and wife for a period of not less than two years; - "Council" means the Chief and Council of the First Nation; - "Douglas Treaty" means the Douglas Treaty for South Saanich of February 1852; - "Eligible Voter" means, for the purpose of voting in respect of matters under this Land Code, a Member who has attained the age of 18 years on or before the day of the vote; - "Extended Family" means, in respect of an individual, the individual's Immediate Family, grandparent, parent, uncle, aunt, sister, or brother; - "First Nation" means the Tsawout First Nation as named in the Act; - "First Nation Land" means a First Nation reserve or any portion thereof that is subject to this Land Code; - "First Nation Lands Register" means the register maintained by the Department of Indian Affairs and Northern Development in accordance with clause 51.1 of the Framework Agreement; - "Framework Agreement" means the Framework Agreement on First Nation Land Management entered into between the Government of Canada and fourteen first nations on February 12, 1996, as amended;

-APR 5 200/ VERIFIED
+2.1 The following definitions apply in this Land Code:

+"Act" means the First Nations Land Management Act, S.C.
+1999, c.24;

+"Chair" means the Chair of the Land Management Committee selected under section 24.1.

+"Common-law Spouse" means a person who has been living with another person of either gender in a marriage-like relationship for a continuous period of at least two years; [amended, June 25, 2013]

+"Community Land" means any First Nation Land that is not subject to a Permanent Interest; [amended, June 25, 2013]

+"Council" means the Chief and Council of the First Nation;

+"Douglas Treaty" means the Douglas Treaty for South Saanich of February 1852;

+"Easement" means a non-exclusive interest in First Nation Land granted under this Land Code or, prior to the date of this Land Code, under the Indian Act, giving one person (the grantee) the right to use the land of another (the grantor) for a right of way or to provide utility or other services to the land of the grantor, and is limited to only such interest as is necessary to give effect to the Easement granted; [new, June 25, 2013]

+"Eligible Voter" means, for the purpose of voting in respect of matters under this Land Code, a Member who has attained the age of 18 years on or before the day of the vote;

+"Extended Family" means, in respect of an individual, the individual's Immediate Family, grandparent, parent, uncle, aunt, sister, or brother;

+"First Nation" means the Tsawout First Nation as named in the Act:

+"First Nation Land" means a First Nation reserve or any portion thereof that is subject to this Land Code:

+"First Nation Lands Register" means the register maintained by the Department of Indian Affairs and Northern Development in accordance with clause 51.1 of the Framework Agreement;

+"Framework Agreement" means the Framework Agreement on First Nation Land Management entered into between the Government of Canada and fourteen first nations on February 12, 1996, as amended;